The DB1 Group, formed by Brazilian technology companies based in Maringá - PR, reports the…

-Organizational culture & purpose are two of the mains important differentiators that companies have to address in order to move the business forward.
-Nowadays, to achieve results on that field, it has become even more challenging.
+Organizational culture & purpose are two of the primary vital differentiators that companies must address to move the business forward.
+Nowadays, achieving results in that field has become even more challenging.
 Imagine yourself addressing organizational culture & purpose with a distributed remote team?

 PwC believes that the core of business success is directly connected to the organization’s purpose.
-The challenge is to make sure that the whole organizations, especially in the leadership decision–making process, the company culture is used as a guide.
+The challenge is to ensure that the whole organization, especially in the leadership decision–making process, uses the company culture as a guide.

 When I first joined the DB1 organization, it was loud and clear to me:

 “DB1 is a Purpose-Driven company, results are highly expected, but it shall never be at any cost.
 Our actions are oriented by DB1 Culture Code, and we need to respect it and make sure we behave within those principles and values”.

 DB1 purpose expresses how the organization intends to act, evolve, and transform itself.
 I remember one of the first video calls to the entire organization to discuss the whole pandemic scenario and how it would most likely impact all of us.
 The call was full of tough love, clear communication, and guided by the DB1 Culture Code.
 The company would not harm any team member, client, or the community, but our employees needed to be ready for war, going the extra mile whenever required.
 I am going to confess, I felt like a spartan.

 How can an organizational culture survive through the challenges?

 Getting back to the subject, the pandemic put organizational culture on a stress test.
 Before, it was “easier” to shout out loud that the company also cared about its’ employees, clients, and the community.
 However, in times like this, it is when the organizational culture should flourish!